 Organ Donor Information

 This topic is important to address for those people who choose to have some or all of their organs donated.
 But more than just filling out the necessary forms, these documents should be taken to the nursing home facility the person will be entering so that staff have the information immediately if/when the person passes.
 Therefore, no valuable time will be wasted in keeping their wishes to help others from being carried out.
 You can have signed forms specifying the person’s specific wishes or simply use the person’s driver’s license if they had the organ donor option indicated on their card.
 You can find more information on organ donation in Kansas as well as an online form to register at Donate Life Kansas.

 If at any point along the way you need assistance in understanding these forms, do not hesitate to contact us for help.
+You can call us at (316) 667-2431 or come visit us in Mount Hope, Kansas – we are just minutes away from Wichita.
 We understand what you are going through.
 We have handled these issues for hundreds of people and for our own loved ones who entered our nursing home, so know that we have the experience to provide you with the answers and assistance you need.
 You can also find more information and links on these and other forms at the website for the Wichita Medical Research & Education Foundation